tqxli/rat7m/README.md

 * **Procrustes Analysis MPJPE (PA-MPJPE)**: MPJPE after rigid alignment with the ground truth skeletons after translation, rotation and scale).
 * **Normalized MPJPE (N-MPJPE)**: MPJPE after scale normalization to make the evaluation independent of subject size.

-## Example
+## Utility functions
-* The script `metrics.py` contains helper functions that compute the above metrics.
+* We include helper functions that help compute the above metrics in the script `metrics.py` contains helper functions.
 To use, simply add `from metrics import mpjpe, pa_mpjpe, n_mpjpe` to your evaluation script.
 * Each function expects two arguments:
     * `predicted`: numpy.darray of shape (n_samples, n_joints, 2/3)
     * `target`: numpy.darray of shape (n_samples, n_joints, 2/3)

-    and returns:
+    and returns the error metric results for each sample：
-    * numpy.darray of shape (n_sample, )
+    * numpy.darray of shape (n_sample, 1)

 # Now you may start your own project with RAT7M!
 If you use this dataset, please kindly cite: